 You can check our Costa Rica packing rainy season list for more tips and essentials to bring.

 When using Waze or Google Maps, do not take the shortest route

 This is a tip for dry season travel as well but even more so in rainy season since it’s worst getting lost in the rain.
 We recommend using the app Waze for GPS, which works great in Costa Rica but make sure that you choose routes that go through main roads.

 Waze is famous for choosing the shorter routes.
-However, it can sometimes be a back road through a very unpaved and hilly road so in the end, it isn’t faster and is more stressful (can you tell I’m speaking from personal experience?), especially if you don’t have a 4×4.
+However, it can sometimes be a back road so in the end, it isn’t faster.
 Always make sure the route you choose is on main roads and if you accidentally miss a turn and it wants to re-route you to the “fastest” route, don’t listen to it.
 Go back to the main road.

 This happened to us driving to Montezuma from San Jose.
-It took us through a “shortcut” which was actually through a private reserve with the worst roads I’ve ever seen in the middle of nowhere instead of taking us on the nicely paved longer route.
-The shortcut wasn’t updated on Waze and the road was completely washed out, with a stick and hastily handwritten sign with the word “CERRADO” planted in the middle.
+It took us through a “shortcut” which was actually through a private reserve with the worst roads I’ve ever seen.
+The shortcut wasn’t updated on Waze and the road was completely washed out.
+All there was was a stick and hastily handwritten sign with the word “CERRADO”.
 No signs for detours or anything in sight.

-We ended up finding our way to the main road from the shortcut but it was a very stressful moment for us as it was around 9 PM at night and raining.
-Another reason why you should avoid driving long distances at night.
+We ended up finding our way to the main road but it was a very stressful moment for us.
+It was around 9 PM at night and raining hard!

 Costa Rica Rainy Season Months: Weather Conditions